An old time Gospel Revival

 There were 50 mission centres with 50 local evangelists preaching in halls and 30 large tents, while in the city, the town hall, several theatres, and the 7,000 seat exhibition buildings were packed.
 Weekly attendance across the city reached 250,000 , in a city of 1 million people.

 Alfred Deakin who was at the time, the first Federal Attorney General, is seen below attending an armistice celebration for the end of the 2nd Boer War on 31st May.
-RA Torrey is seated to the left of the Lord Mayer of Melbourne Sir Samuel Gillott in the Melbourne Town Hall. (photo date early June 1902)
+RA Torrey is seated to the left of the Lord Mayer of Melbourne Sir Samuel Gillott in the Melbourne Town Hall. (photo date June 2nd 1902)

 R A Torrey